Festivals in the Philippines | March Guide

 At the close of Panagbenga Festival in Baguio City, Benguet immediately opens with Strawberry Festival in La Trinidad.
 This quiet town is no stranger to tourists because it’s famous for its strawberries.
 For a month, fresh picks as well as its by-products like jams & pastries take you to a delicious spin.

 Malasimbo Music & Arts Festival

 Mt.
 Malasimbo in Mindoro comes to life during the Malasimbo Music & Arts Festival.
 Held annually, it features global artists showcasing various genres of music, traditional & contemporary art.
-On its 2nd weekend of performance, light show is added bringing the spectacle to a different level.
+Troop with the group for more chill-out vibe in this hallmark music & arts fest in the country.